What do social integration politics and reality TV have in common?

 Politics and reality TV unite

-This autumn the BAFTA-nominated Channel 4 series ‘Old people’s home for 4 year olds‘ has once again captured the hearts of the nation.
+This autumn the BAFTA-nominated Channel 4 series ‘Old people’s home for 4-year-olds‘ has once again captured the hearts of the nation.
 Bringing together a group of older adults and four-year-olds at the largest retirement village in the UK, the show demonstrates just how powerful intergenerational relationships can be for the physical, emotional and social wellbeing of both age groups.

 Most people watching the programme will be touched by the laughter and smiles brought about by the children and older residents’ new friendships, but there is a wider social and political significance to intergenerational initiatives like this.
-So while the show is likely to be a welcome break for many from the Brexit, Brexit, Brexit onslaught in the media currently, increasing opportunities for different age groups to form meaningful bonds is intrinsically tied to healing the divides exposed by the EU referendum.
+So while the show is likely to be a welcome break for many from the Brexit, Brexit, Brexit onslaught in the media currently, increasing opportunities for different age groups to form meaningful bonds are intrinsically tied to healing the divides exposed by the EU referendum.

 Just hours before the latest episode was due to air, the All Party Parliamentary Group (APPG) on Social Integration (chaired by Chuka Umunna MP and co-ordinated by The Challenge) was in the midst of a dynamic and thought-provoking debate on how we can strengthen ties between generations across the country.

-From the House of Commons to our TV screens, intergenerational connection is a topic that has well and truly taken flight.
+From the House of Commons to our TV screens, the intergenerational connection is a topic that has well and truly taken flight.